 What is Sloww?
-I’ve been thinking about this question a lot lately.
+I’m always thinking about this question.

-Sloww has evolved over the last few years, but everything is still rooted in the seed that started it.
-This post is intended to give you my latest thinking about where Sloww has been—and where it’s headed.
+Sloww continues to evolve over the years, but everything is still rooted in the seed that started it.
+This post is intended to give you my latest thinking about where Sloww has been and where it’s headed.

 I’m also interested in hearing your thoughts: what does Sloww mean to you?
-There’s a section at the end of the post with a request to leave a comment or get in touch with me via email/social.
+There’s a section at the end of the post with a request to leave a comment or get in touch with me via email or social media.

 Post Contents: Click a link here to jump to a section below